 Hence, the color wheel is divided into two sections: warm colors and cool colors.
-First are vibrant and warm, the latter is calm and cold.
+The first is vibrant and warm, the latter is calm and cold.

-Using this color wheel, we can create combinations that will match together perfect.
+Using this color wheel, we can create combinations that will match together perfectly.
 I have listed below the exact patterns and schemes that we can use to achieve the best match.

 Keep in mind, however, that this is only informative.
 Mastering the color combinations will come from experience.

 One Color Shades Scheme

 This color scheme will lead to the same color combination of your suit, shirt, and tie.
 It’s the easiest scheme to achieve and is usually a starting point for every suit wearer.

 Matching darker variants of one color to its lighter variant can lead to nice color combinations.
 Take the navy suit, soft blue shirt and a blue tie as an example.